nginxinc/kubernetes-ingress/docs/installation.md

     $ kubectl apply -f common/custom-resource-definitions.yaml
     ```

-    **Note**: If you want to use the ingress resource instead, you must skip this step.
-Additionally in Step 3 remove the `-enable-custom-resources` [command-line argument](cli-arguments.md).

 ## 2. Configure RBAC

 If RBAC is enabled in your cluster, create a cluster role and bind it to the service account, created in Step 1: